hparke1402/git-workflow-practice/README.md

-The accountabilitrio is the coolest trip in the whole world.
+The accountabilitrio is the coolest trio in the whole world.
 Fight me.